Leadership & Staff

 Eliezer Sanchez grew up in Chicago, Illinois and has been living in Southern Maryland with his family since 1997.
-He graduated from the University of Illinois at Champaign-Urbana in 1994 with a bachelor of science in Mechanical Engineering, and completed his master of science in Systems Engineering from Johns Hopkins University in 2002.
-He is currently employed full-time by the Naval Air Warfare Center, and also works part-time as a math instructor for a local university.
+He graduated from the University of Illinois at Champaign-Urbana in 1994 with a B.S. in Mechanical Engineering, and completed his M.S. in Systems Engineering with Johns Hopkins University in 2002.
+He is employed full-time by the Naval Air Warfare Center; and works part-time as a math instructor for a local university.

-Eliezer is also a volunteer at The Mission, performing various tasks, to include teaching Bible studies on Wednesday and occasionally bringing the message on Sunday mornings.
-He graduated from a 3-year Bible Institute (Instituto Biblico de Ministerios Cristianos) in 1989, while concurrently attending high school in Chicago.
+Eliezer is also a volunteer at The Mission, performing various tasks, including teaching Bible studies on Wednesday and occasionally bringing the message on Sunday mornings.
+He graduated from a three year Bible institute (Instituto Biblico de Ministerios Cristianos) in 1989; while concurrently attending high school in Chicago.
 He has been teaching Bible studies and serving as a church youth leader on and off for 35 years.
-Areas of ministry include Sunday School for youth and adults, youth leader/teacher, and has been a member of several choirs.
+Areas of ministry include Sunday School for youth and adults, youth leader/teacher, and he has been a member of several choirs.

 Eliezer’s other passions include hiking mountain trails, spending time on the beach, playing and viewing sports, fellowshipping with other Christian believers, and teaching.
-If the Lord tarries, he plans to retire from government service and go into ministry in the academic field as a high school instructor, teaching Biblical studies (theology, worldviews, apologetics) and mathematics.
-He firmly believes that God has gifted each of us to serve, and with God’s help, nothing is impossible.
+If the Lord tarries, he plans to retire from government service and go into ministry as a high school instructor, teaching Biblical studies (theology, worldviews, apologetics) and mathematics.
+He firmly believes that God has gifted each of us to serve, and that, with God’s help, nothing is impossible.

 Board of Directors

-Richard received a BS in Business Management and AS in Education from Colorado Technical University.
-Richard’s career started as a U.S Marine working as an electrician on A-6 and F-18 aircraft.
-His career has been divided and he has spent over 20 years in Aerospace, with both Boeing and McDonnell Douglas working on multiple development programs and flight test on various aircraft.
-Richard spent 8 years in the private sector running and operating his own successful business.
-He has spent the last 10 years working for the Defense Department, writing NAVAIR contracts, specializing, currently in Engineering Services with AIR 2.5.
+Richard received a BS in business management and AS in education from Colorado Technical University.
+Richard’s started his career started as a U.S Marine working as an electrician on A-6 and F-18 aircraft.
+His career has been divided and he has spent over 20 years in the aerospace industry, working with both Boeing and McDonnell Douglas on multiple development programs and flight test on various aircraft.
+Richard spent eight years in the private sector running and operating his own successful business.
+He has spent the last 10 years working for the Defense Department, writing NAVAIR contracts, currently specializing in Engineering Services with AIR 2.5.

-As one of the founders of The Mission, Richard for the last 10 years has been the Executive Director of The Mission and holds the responsibilities that encompass all aspects of The Mission including operations and funding.
+As one of the founders of The Mission, Richard for the last 10 years has been its executive director and handles responsibilities that encompass all aspects of The Mission including operations and funding.

-Over the years Barb’s journey with the homeless has involved finding housing, providing food and clothing (including going to campsites), being a mentor and friend.
+Over the years, Barbara’s journey with the homeless has involved finding housing, providing food and clothing (including going to campsites), and being a mentor and friend.
 Barbara’s strong belief is that people can “do better” when given a healthy support system, which includes a strong biblical presence and Christ-centered teachings.
 She continues to personally mentor and help individuals and families who are in need.

-Barbara currently teaches a financial literacy class for The Mission at St Mary’s County Department of Social Services, which The Mission developed specifically for those in need in St. Mary’s County.
-In addition to teaching these classes, Barbara is actively involved with the day-to-day operations of The Mission and is currently serving as the Secretary of the County’s Homeless Prevention Board.
+Barbara currently teaches a financial literacy class for The Mission at the St Mary’s County Department of Social Services, a class which The Mission developed specifically for those in need in St. Mary’s County.
+In addition to teaching these classes, Barbara is actively involved with the day-to-day operations of The Mission and is currently serving as the secretary of the county’s Homeless Prevention Board.

-Daniel received a BS in Accounting from The Pennsylvania State University.
-He started as an Accountant for Dairy Farmers of America and is currently with Seakeeper Inc. managing the financial needs of foreign entities.
-Daniel has been managing the financial needs for The Mission since Oct 2017.
+Daniel received a BS in accounting from The Pennsylvania State University.
+He started as an accountant for Dairy Farmers of America and is currently with Seakeeper Inc. managing the financial needs of foreign entities.
+Daniel has been managing The Mission’s the financial needs since October of 2017.